skempken/tweetbot2flickr/README.md

 tweetbot2flickr
 ===============

-PHP Scriptto upload photos to Flickr from Tweetbot
+PHP Script to upload photos to Flickr from Tweetbot